41Baloo/balooProxy/README.md

 The terminal allows you to input commands which change the behaviour of balooProxy

+### `rtlogs`

+The command `rtlogs` enables "real time logs", meaning the terminal log will not, like usually, update every second with the latest logs but will instead instantly update, as soon as there is another request to log.
+Notice, this might require a lot of cpu when your proxy is getting attacked

 ### `add`

 The command `add` prompts you with questions to add another domain to your proxy (**Note**: This can be done in the config.json aswell, however that currently requires your proxy to restart to apply the changes)